-Cheap dog bowls vs. this quality dog bowls made in USA
+Cheap dog bowls vs. these lead free dog bowls made in the USA

 Look at the difference!
 Both bowls are 1 year old.

 The bowl on the left is a “cheap” bowl that has rusted and “flaked” off material that possibly was ingested by my client’s dog.

 On the right, my dog’s bowl.
 It does not have any rust and looks fantastic!

 My point?
-Investing in a good bowl upfront will save you money!
+Investing in a good bowl upfront will save you money in the long run!

 5 facts about these stainless steel cat bowls and dog bowls

 - Money-back guarantee

-- 18/8 stainless steel or 300 series stainless steel dog & cat bowls
+- 18/8 stainless steel or 300 series stainless steel dog and cat bowls

-- Bowls from each batch are tested!
+- Bowls from each batch are tested to ensure no contaminents!
 Click here for Pet Bowl Test Results.

 This company also sells a non-skid bowl mat to help prevent your bowls from moving around.

 Non-toxic Stainless steel dog bowls

 If you’re like me, you might be wondering what does 18/8 or 300 series mean?
-I was told many stainless steel pot & pans are 18/10 but I still had no idea what that meant.
+I was told many stainless steel pots & pans are 18/10 but I still had no idea what that meant.
 18/8, also referred to as type 304, is composed of 18% chromium and 8% nickel.
 The short version is this combination helps to prevent corrosion and oxidation resistance.

 Getting quality Cat food bowls water bowls, and Dog food bowls that will last a long time comes at a price.
 WHY?
 China-made bowls or inferior materials allow for bowls to be the cheap price you may be used to.